Guidelines for Contributors

 Scenic shots must be taken in Pennsylvania.

 Submit seasonal material six months in advance.
-For instance, an article on ice fishing for a January/February issue must be submitted in July.
+For instance, an article on ice fishing for a January/February issue must be submitted in July of the prior year.

 Please include a self-addressed stamped envelope with correspondence and unsolicited material.